revosystems/slate/source/includes/_xef-external-catalog.md

 - `GET https://revoxef.works/api/external/v2/catalog/{resource}` replacing the desired resource on this url.

+> The API has a data size límit of 2MB for each request.

-> The api has a limit of 120 requests every minute so the best practice is to cache for x time the fetched information done with the `getXXX` actions.
+> The API has a limit of 120 requests every minute so the best practice is to cache for x time the fetched information done with the `getXXX` actions.

 ## Prerequisistes
 To be able to use the external api you need a `revo xef` account and a `access token`